Getting started¶

 )

-As output features, currently only continuous output features are supported.
-Each output feature should have an objective, which can be a minimize or maximize objective.
+We can define both continuous and categorical outputs.
+Each output feature should have an objective, which determines if we aim to minimize, maximize, or drive the feature to a given value.
 Furthermore, we can define weights between 0 and 1 in case the objectives should not be weighted equally.

 from bofire.data_models.features.api import ContinuousOutput